OliW07/Motion-Eye-Pi-System/README.md

 # MotionEye Automation Template

-A lightweight, configurable Raspberry Pi automation system for multi-camera MotionEye surveillance setups.
+A lightweight, configurable Raspberry Pi automation system for multi-camera MotionEye surveillance setups, with crash recovery and anti-SD-corruption data handling.
 This project provides a reusable framework for quickly deploying, configuring, and running a Pi-based MotionEye system with minimal setup.
 Using the Tampermonkey Chrome extension, MotionEye is dynamically adjusted to enable slideshows and automatic grid scaling to display size.

 ---